Savings Bond Calculator - Detailed Instructions

 Be sure to click on the “How to Save Your Inventory” button before you resave your file to get complete instructions.

 If you report interest annually, check out the Calculator's YTD Interest feature.
-It reports the amount of interest your bonds have accrued from the start of a year through the date you enter in the "Value as of" section.
-Here's how you can use this feature to calculate the amount of interest your bonds accrued in one calendar year:
+It reports the amount of interest your paper bonds have accrued from the start of a year through the date you enter in the "Value as of" section.
+Here's how you can use this feature to calculate the amount of interest your paper bonds accrued in one calendar year:

 - Find the value in the 'YTD Interest' box.
-That's the amount of interest your bonds accrued that year.
+That's the amount of interest your paper bonds accrued that year.